Mandatory Benefits | Meaning and Definition

 • Unemployment insurance – This type of insurance assists jobless people in making ends meet until new work can be obtained.
 Employers are responsible for the entire cost through payroll taxes.

-• Family and medical leave – Every firm with more than 50 workers are required to give these benefits to all employees.
+• Medical leave – Every firm with more than 50 workers are required to give these benefits to all employees.